-Latest case study - Port Erin Pressure Reduction Valve (PRV)
+Latest case study - Port Erin Pressure Management Valve (PMV)

-The Port Erin PRV was fitted in July 2022 and is currently saving 77,000 litres of water a day.
-It has saved 1 million litres of water since being fitted.
-The PRV is yet to be fully optimised so there are further savings to be made in this area.
+The Port Erin PMV was fitted in July 2022 and is currently saving 77,000 litres of water a day.
+It saved 1 million litres of water in its first two weeks of being fitted.
+The PMV is now fully optimised and is saving 350,000 litres per day.

-Leakage in the area has already reduced from 4.3 l/s to 2.3 l/s which is a 47% reduction.
+Leakage in the area has already reduced from 372,00 litres per day to 147,000 litres per day which is a 60% reduction.

 Pressure is the force used to move water around the water network.
 Because of the hilly topography of the Island, sufficient pressure is required for properties situated in the uplands.

 Properties in lower coastal areas can have high or excessive pressure.
 This high pressure can cause problems with internal plumbing fittings and appliances.
 It also puts extra strain on our pipes and fittings causing leaks and bursts.